devrev/snap-in-examples/10-vacation-responder/README.md

 This snap-in showcases user level settings in a snap-in.
 When a user is assigned an issue while they are on vacation, a custom message shows up on the issue's timeline.

 ### Testing locally
 You can test your code by adding test events under `src/fixtures` similar to the example event provided.
-You can add keyring values to the event payload to test API call   s as well.
+You can add keyring values to the event payload to test API calls as well.

 Once you have added the event, you can test your code by running:
 ```
 npm install
-npm run start -- --functionName=vacation_responder --fixturePath=on_work_created_event.json
+npm run start -- --functionName=vacation_responder --fixturePath=work_created.json
 ```

 ### Adding external dependencies